Armstrong Redwoods State Natural Reserve

 Armstrong Redwoods State Natural Reserve is a state park of California in the United States established to preserve 805 acre of coast redwoods (Sequoia sempervirens).
 The reserve is located in Sonoma County, just north of Guerneville.
+Part of the natural area is old-growth forest and recognized by the Old-Growth Forest Network.

 The reserve is in a temperate rainforest.
 The climate is mild and wet.
 The park receives an average of 55 in of rainfall per year, almost all between September and June.
 Abundant fog during the summer months helps to maintain the moist conditions required by the coast redwoods.